RosettaCommons/documentation/rosetta_basics/file_types/constraint-file.md

 Metadata
 ========

 This document was edited by Colin Smith on 12/4/2008.
 Yi Liu created the initial page.
 Thanks Oliver and Firas for providing information.
-Last edited by Steven Lewis on 21 May 2016.
+Last edited by Steven Lewis on 01 Aug 2016.

 [[_TOC_]]